Jacqieq6464/README-Generator/generateREADME.md

    ### Installation:
-   To install the required dependencies, open the console and run the following command line instructions: j
+   To install the required dependencies, open the console and run the following command line instructions: run node index.js in the console

    ### License:
    This project is licensed under:
    MIT

    ### Contributions:
-   j

    Feel free to make contributions to this project.

    ### Questions:
-   If you have any questions, contact me on [GitHub](https://github.com/j) or contact j at j
+   If you have any questions, contact me on [GitHub](https://github.com/Jacqieq6464) or contact Jacqie Williamson at jacqieq@me.com